How To Enable IPv6 for DigitalOcean Droplets

 Enabling IPv6 on an Existing Droplet

-You can easily enable IPv6 on an existing Droplet as long as it resides in a datacenter that has IPv6 capabilities.
+You can easily enable IPv6 on an existing Droplet.
 This can be done without restarting the Droplet, but it does require a small amount of manual configuration.

 Enable IPv6 in the Control Panel

 Start off by clicking on the Droplet's name in the "Droplets" list in the control panel.
 When you get to the Droplet's configuration page, click on the "Settings" tab, and then select the "Networking" sub-navigation item:

 There will be a section for Public IPv6 Network, but instead of showing you network addresses, it will contain a single button labeled "Enable":